darksoulq/AbyssalLib/Writerside/topics/Getting-Started.md

 (This api and its docs are NOT complete, they may change, and more will be added over time)

 To start using this framework in your project, you'll need to add the provided `.jar` file as a library.
-This allows you to access the modding API's full feature set directly from your own plugin or mod.
+This allows you to access the modding API's full feature set directly from your own plugin.

 ## 🔧 Installation